-Most power companies use a computer-controlled auto recloser system which attempts to reconnect the power up to three times following a fault before a technician needs to be sent.
-If the fault was the result of a downed wire(s), this creates three potential sparking events.
+Most power companies use a computer-controlled auto recloser system.
+This attempts to reconnect the power up to three times after a fault, before they send a technician.
+If a downed wire caused the fault, this creates three potential sparking events.

 If local trigger values have been set, they will be listed in the zone information in this document.
-NIWA's website will be updated to display the levels decided locally.
+NIWA's fire weather website www.fireweather.niwa.co.nz will be updated to display the levels decided locally.

-Power companies also make use of other reduction activities, following the Electricity (Hazards from Trees) Regulations 2003, such as trimming trees around power lines, providing fault reporting to public, undergrounding power lines, and providing tree planting guidance.
+To comply with the Electricity (Hazards from Trees) Regulations 2003, power companies also take other risk reduction measures.
+These include trimming trees around power lines, reporting faults to the public, putting power lines underground, and giving guidance on tree planting.